InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 ### CSV

-Writing out to CSV from JSON it pretty simple, fields names are converted into headers.
+Writing out to CSV from JSON is pretty simple, fields names are converted into headers and any values found matching the field names are added below.

 ```java
 JSONArray example = new JSONArray("[{\"name\":\"John\", \"devices\":3}]");